-(a) "Abandoned animal" means an animal that is left without proper and necessary care, including but not limited to proper and adequate food, water, shelter or veterinary care for the animal's well-being for twenty-four (24) hours or an unreasonable period of time as determined by an animal control officer, police officer, or other safety officer.
-"Abandoned animal" shall also mean any animal lawfully impounded by the city for which the owner or custodian has not paid fees, rates or charges relating to the detention of the animal.
+- (a) "Abandoned animal" means an animal that is left without proper and necessary care, including but not limited to proper and adequate food, water, shelter or veterinary care for the animal's well-being for twenty-four (24) hours or an unreasonable period of time as determined by an animal control officer, police officer, or other safety officer.
+"Abandoned animal" shall also mean any animal lawfully impounded by the city for which the owner or custodian has not paid fees, rates or charges relating to the detention of the animal. - (b) "Administrator" means the person authorized by the city manager, by designation, delegation or contract, to administer or enforce the provisions of this title and applicable state laws pertaining to the care, destruction, impoundment, licensing, and treatment of animals.

-- (b) 6.04.071.
-Administrator.
-"Administrator" means the director of public safety or any other person duly authorized to act on the behalf of the citythe person authorized by the city manager, by designation, delegation or contract, to administer or enforce the provisions of this title and applicable state laws pertaining to the care, destruction, impoundment, licensing, and treatment of animals. - (c) 6.04.020.
-Animal.
-"Animal" includes but is not limited to any mammal, fowlpoultry, bird, reptile, or fish. - (d) 6.04.072.
-Animal control officer.
-"Animal control officer" means any person duly authorized by the administrator to act on the administrator's behalf in the enforcement of the animal control and rabies control programenforce the provisions of this title and applicable state laws pertaining to the care, destruction, impoundment, licensing, and treatment of animals. - 6.04.030.
-Animal menagerie.(e) "Animal menagerie" means any place where wild, exotic or inherently dangerous animals are boarded, trained, exhibited, kept, kept for hire, or maintained for any commercial purpose, including places where wild animals are boarded, trained, or kept for hire. - (f) "Animal rescuer" or "animal rescue" means any person or organization that provides temporary housing and care for domestic animals with the purpose of placing those animals with a new and permanent owner and that provides evidence satisfactory to the administrator of a history of active placement or an affiliation with a recognized organization with a history of active placement. - (g) "Animal shelter" means a facility operated by a public entity or by an accredited, tax-exempt humane organization for the purpose of impounding, harboring, selling, placing, or destroying seized, stray, distressed, homeless, abandoned, or unwanted animals. - (h) "At large" means the presence of any animal when it is off the premises of its owner or custodian and not restrained by a six-foot (6') leash under the control of a person physically capable of restraining control of the animal, or when it is on the premises of its owner or custodian and not restrained by a six-foot (6') leash, fence or other adequate enclosure sufficient to prevent ingress and egress of the animal, or when it is not under the control and/or the immediate presence of its owner or custodian. - (i) "Attractant" means any substance which could reasonably be expected to attract an animal or does attract an animal, including, but not limited to, garbage, food products, pet food, feed, grain, or salt. - (j) "Bees" mean honey-producing insects of the species Apis Mellifera, including the adults, eggs, larvae, pupae, or other immature states thereof, together with such materials as are deposited into hives by their adults, except honey and rendered beeswax. - (k) "Building" means any structure having a roof supported by columns or walls for the shelter, housing or enclosure of persons, animals, chattels or property of any kind. - (1) 6.04.040.
-Cat.
-Cat" meansincludes all domesticated felines (felis catus). - (m) "Collar" means a well fitted device, worn around the neck, appropriate to the age and size of the animal.

-(n) "Custodian" means any person who is not the owner, but has been entrusted by the owner to provide care for or have control of an animal, or to act on the owner's behalf, financially or otherwise.
+- (c) "Animal" includes but is not limited to any mammal, fowl, bird, reptile, or fish. - (d) "Animal control officer" means any person authorized by the administrator to enforce the provisions of this title and applicable state laws pertaining to the care, destruction, impoundment, licensing, and treatment of animals. - (e) "Animal menagerie" means any place where wild, exotic or inherently dangerous animals are boarded, trained, exhibited, kept, kept for hire, or maintained for any commercial purpose. - (f) "Animal rescuer" or "animal rescue" means any person or organization that provides temporary housing and care for domestic animals with the purpose of placing those animals with a new and permanent owner and that provides evidence satisfactory to the administrator of a history of active placement or an affiliation with a recognized organization with a history of active placement. - (g) "Animal shelter" means a facility operated by a public entity or by an accredited, tax-exempt humane organization for the purpose of impounding, harboring, selling, placing, or destroying seized, stray, distressed, homeless, abandoned, or unwanted animals. - (h) "At large" means the presence of any animal when it is off the premises of its owner or custodian and not restrained by a six-foot (6') leash under the control of a person physically capable of restraining control of the animal, or when it is on the premises of its owner or custodian and not restrained by a six-foot (6') leash, fence or other adequate enclosure sufficient to prevent ingress and egress of the animal, or when it is not under the control and/or the immediate presence of its owner or custodian. - (i) "Attractant" means any substance which could reasonably be expected to attract an animal or does attract an animal, including, but not limited to, garbage, food products, pet food, feed, grain, or salt. - (j) "Bees" mean honey-producing insects of the species Apis Mellifera, including the adults, eggs, larvae, pupae, or other immature states thereof, together with such materials as are deposited into hives by their adults, except honey and rendered beeswax. - (k) "Building" means any structure having a roof supported by columns or walls for the shelter, housing or enclosure of persons, animals, chattels or property of any kind. - (l) Cat" means a domesticated feline (felis catus). - (m) "Collar" means a well fitted device, worn around the neck, appropriate to the age and size of the animal. - (n) "Custodian" means any person who is not the owner, but has been entrusted by the owner to provide care for or have control of an animal, or to act on the owner's behalf, financially or otherwise. - (o) "Dangerous animal" means any animal, except a police dog, which: - (1) Without provocation inflicts bites on a human or a domestic animal while on public or private property;